 I’ve been using this app for over 2 years on a few different devices and it’s never crashed or had issues.
 A+++”nkyjenn 79

-If you’re already using reward apps like Fetch Rewards to make money, adding NCP Mobile into the routine to get even more rewards should feel easy-to-do and seamless.
+If you’re already using reward apps like Fetch to make money, adding NCP Mobile into the routine to get even more rewards should feel easy-to-do and seamless.

-ReceiptPal is similar to Fetch Rewards because it’s not just a grocery rewards app, but a general receipt scanning app.
+ReceiptPal is similar to Fetch because it’s not just a grocery rewards app, but a general receipt scanning app.

-In fact, ReceiptPal is exactly like Fetch Rewards because you’ll earn rewards for uploading almost any shopping receipt.
+In fact, ReceiptPal is exactly like Fetch because you’ll earn rewards for uploading almost any shopping receipt.
 There’s no digital coupon clipping or opt-in offers to worry about.